-Please call the school at (951) 360-2865 to report the absence.
-Otherwise, you must send an absence note to school with your child when he/she returns.
+Please call the school (951) 360-2865 the first day your child is out of school to report the absence.
+Otherwise, you must send an absence note to school with your child on the day he/she returns.
 Messages and notes must include the child's name, teacher's name or grade, date, and reason for absence.
 Notes must be signed by a parent or guardian.
 Illnesses and doctor appointments are reasons for excused absences.
 Students who are tardy must also come to school with a note from a parent or legal guardian.